llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 * Primary module interface unit
 * Module implementation unit
 * Module partition interface unit
-* Module partition implementation unit
+* Internal module partition unit

 A primary module interface unit is a module unit whose module declaration is ``export module module_name;`` where ``module_name`` denotes the name of the